VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/languages.md

 ## High Level

-[TODO] probably going to need to break this out into it's own chapter
+[TODO] probably going to need to break this out into its own chapter

 ### Python

 [Cython](https://cython.org)

-> **Cython** is an **optimising static compiler** for both the **[Python](http://www.python.org/about/)** programming language and the extended Cython programming language (based on **Pyrex**).
+> **Cython** is an **optimizing static compiler** for both the **[Python](http://www.python.org/about/)** programming language and the extended Cython programming language (based on **Pyrex**).
 It makes writing C extensions for Python as easy as Python itself.

 ### JavaScript

 Fine.
 I'll talk about JS.
 But, please.
-For the love of god do not use this to make an Electron App.
+For the love of god, do not use this to make an Electron App.

-Before going to far, I do want to mention that a chunk of my hatred for JS is solved using frameworks and that I totally acknowledge the utility of JS for making quick, often very cool, 'sketches'.
+Before going too far, I do want to mention that a chunk of my hatred for JS is solved using frameworks and that I totally acknowledge the utility of JS for making quick, often very cool, 'sketches'.
 The creative coding community is amazing.
-Further, JS, as much of a total dumpster fire as it is, is responsible for the Internet as it is today whether thats a good thing [or not](http://motherfuckingwebsite.com/).
+Further, JS, as much of a total dumpster fire as it is, is responsible for the Internet as it is today, whether that's a good thing [or not](http://motherfuckingwebsite.com/).

 #### CoffeeScript